The little difference

 However, this casual approach does not mean that you have a personal relationship with the geduzten persons.
 It is easy to talk about family, holidays and weekends, but while many Germans understand that as a friendship invitation, that does not mean the same thing in the Netherlands:

-Although the tone is extremely friendly, the relationship can still be at the business level.
-On the other hand, Dutch people can keep aloof German rather distance than perceive distanced.
-Nevertheless, Germans who have been working together for years still speak with "Mr." and "Mrs.", is inconceivable in the Netherlands.
+Even if the tone is extremely friendly, the relationship can still remain on a business level.
+Conversely, Dutch people can hold back Germans who tend to keep their distance rather than perceive it as distant.
+Nevertheless, it is inconceivable in the Netherlands that Germans who have been working together for years still speak to each other with “Mr.” and “Mrs.”.

 Get to know colleagues: Duty!

-This relaxed approach creates a working atmosphere that is very important in the Netherlands.
-The weekly "Borrels" also contribute to this.
-On a Borrel the employees gather, mostly in a bar or a café, and drink a beer together; fried snacks are served.
+This relaxed approach creates an appropriate working atmosphere, which is very important in the Netherlands.
+The weekly “Borrels” also contribute to this.
+The employees gather on a borrel, usually in a bar or a cafe, and drink a beer together; fried snacks are also served.
 D

 These borrels often take place on Fridays after work and are a good opportunity to get to know the colleagues better and to exchange informally.
 So it is the soft skills of the employees, who occupy a high position in the Netherlands, while in Germany, the expertise is still in the first place.